Comment on page

 Earn Money by Improving Squidex Documentation.

-Squidex Docs is our knowledge base for the community.
-If you are a technical writer looking for assignments, you've come to the right place.
-We pay rates for your articles.
+Squidex Docs is our knowledge-base for the community.
+If you're a technical writer looking for assignments, you've come to the right place.
+We pay great rates for your articles!

 Thank you for contributing to Squidex.
 We look forward to reading your articles!

-Articles that need extensive editing or have technical errors are not accepted.
+- Articles that need extensive editing or have technical errors won't be accepted.

-Articles submitted to Squidex are not exclusive to Squidex Docs.
-You can republish the article elsewhere after submission.
+- Articles submitted to Squidex are not exclusive to Squidex Docs.
+You can republish your article elsewhere after submission.

-If you desire the highest payment for your article, we recommend these resources:
+- If you want the highest payment for your article, we recommend these resources: